 Hello beautiful people who still check this site even though I barely update and when I do it’s unreadable hot garbage!

 2017 started with a bang heard round the world.
 My mom filed for divorce.
-Of course, my siblings and I have been telling her to do that since 1994, but better late than never!
-As expected, my father is being vindictive and litigious, so that’s been interesting.
 But while you might think all of that drama would be stressful, I can honestly say that for her, myself, and my siblings, this has been a year of incredible freedom and peace.
 I can’t remember a time when it was this calm, happy, and loving.
 For plethora reasons, that’s all I’ll say about that for now.

 That brings me to work, I suppose.
 In 2016, our distributor, who is not known for creating accurate forecasts, ordered double what they normally do.
 I pushed back and told them this was really weird and were they sure, and they said they were positive.
 Well, turns out they were not correct, and they had actually ordered twice as much as they needed.

 The distributor had screwed up, but I don’t believe in throwing tantrums to get my way, especially when “getting my way” has no contractual basis or logic to it.
 Instead, we calmly worked with the distributor and came up with some very reasonable, workable short-term solutions, understanding that excess inventory would eventually be depleted.

 What that meant was 2017 was a slow year – but ironically more profitable than previous years… imagine that.
 We have a solid core team that works hard.
 We have a ridiculously integrated quality system that we continually upgrade and spent significant effort on this year.
 We digitized 100% of our records and all current and future record-keeping is in the cloud.
 We cut costs, consolidated our space, updated our workflow, and overhauled our entire inventory system.